 PoolParty GraphSearch Server

-Beyond full-text search: from semantic search to knowledge mining!
+More than full-text search: From semantic search to in-depth data analysis to knowledge mining!

 Beyond Simple Search for Documents